Topology of Pulsar Profiles (ToPP). I. Graph theory method and classification of the EPN: Organising pulse profiles

 \subsection{Data preparation}

-After collecting information for each pulsar profile from the EPN website, we link each observation to its corresponding file, and store this meta-information (pulsar name, reference, observing frequency, and file location) into tabular data\footnote{We employ the python package \texttt{Pandas}, version 1.6.2 (\url{https://pandas.pydata.org}, last visited 19 April 2021.)} to ease processing and analysis, and reduce the odds of introducing human errors.
+After collecting information for each pulsar profile from the EPN website, we link each observation to its corresponding file, and store this meta-information (pulsar name, reference, observing frequency, and file location) into tabular data\footnote{We employ the python package \texttt{Pandas}~~\citep{reback2020pandas}, version 1.6.2 (\url{https://pandas.pydata.org}, last visited 19 April 2021.)} to ease processing and analysis, and reduce the odds of introducing human errors.

-To investigate profiles evolution over frequency, we divide observations into a set of discrete bins of observed frequency ranges in megahertz (MHz), hereafter {\em frequency bin}, following: $[400, 700)$, $[700, 1000)$, $[1000, 1500)$, and $[1500, 2000)$.
-We then create a subset of pulsars that meet the following selection criteria: \begin{enumerate} \item Observations include at least one observation for each frequency bin; \item Each observation has signal-to-noise ratio (S/N) $>$ 20; \item The profile at the lowest frequency bin does not display an obvious scatter broadening tail. \end{enumerate} For pulsars where more than one observation is available for a given frequency bin, the one with the highest S/N is selected.
-From the available 840 pulsars, a subset of 90 meets our set of criteria and remains for further analysis.
-We show the period and period derivative distribution of these selected pulsars in Figure \ref{fig:p_pdot} and list them in Table \ref{tab:pulsars}.

-As mentioned in Section \ref{sec:intro}, the pulse profile is composed of a given measured quantity (intensity or flux density) as a function of $\phi$ sampled at $n$ regular discrete intervals $\Delta_{\phi}=\frac{360^{\circ}}{n}$.
-Within our population, profiles are sampled in phase at various rates varying between 26 to 4096 bins, with a majority of profiles near 512 bins\footnote{Figure \ref{fig:epn-bins} shows the distribution of phase bins in the sample.}.
-We re-grid profiles to a common resolution of 512 bins by applying a spline interpolation using the \texttt{zoom} function from the \texttt{ndimage} module of the \texttt{Scipy} python package.
+As mentioned in Section \ref{sec:intro}, the pulse profile is composed of a given measured quantity (intensity or flux density) as a function of $\phi$ sampled at $n$ discrete intervals $\Delta_{\phi}=\frac{360^{\circ}}{n}$.
+Within the EPN sample, profiles are sampled in phase at various rates varying between 26 to 4096 bins as provided by the various authors,\footnote{We refer the reader to individual references listed in Table \ref{tab:pulsars} for details about specific profiles' original binning procedure.
+Public EPN profiles are sampled at regular intervals for phase range [-0.5, 0.5].} with a majority of profiles near 512 bins.\footnote{Figure \ref{fig:epn-bins} shows the distribution of phase bins in the sample.} We re-grid profiles to a common resolution of 512 bins by applying a spline interpolation using the \texttt{zoom} function from the \texttt{ndimage} module of the \texttt{Scipy}\footnote{Version 1.10.0}~\citep{2020SciPy-NMeth} python package.